juvena26/todolist/README.md

 # todolist
-A basic tododlist using react
+A basic tododlist using react.
-clone to remote
+Clone to remote.
-run npm install
+Run npm install.
-then 'npm run dev' to start application
+Then 'npm run dev' to start application.